DmitryFillo/nginx-proxy-pitfalls/README.rst

       }
   }

 Yes, http://fillo.me/api-with-resolve/ will resolve api.com every 1s on particular request, while http://fillo.me/api-without-resolve/ will not resolve api.com after startup (or reload).
+This will not work without ``upstream``.

 Another example: